Transliteration and Translation

 This is a facsimile of a poem written by Sri Chinmoy on 17 February 1946, when he was fourteen years old.

-We are grateful to Rintu for offering a translation for this very lofty eulogy by Sri Chinmoy for his elder brother.
+1 We are grateful to Rintu for offering a translation for this very lofty tribute by Sri Chinmoy to his elder brother.
 The question of which elder brother is being referred to is perhaps partially solved by the pet name the poet uses to refer to him.
 “Dada”, meaning elder brother, is what the young boy called his eldest brother Hriday; whereas he called Chitta “Madhyamda”, meaning middle brother, and Mantu was “Tunuda”, little elder brother.